Bitergia/prosoul/README.md

 ## Execution

-**prosoul** is a Django application so to run it you need django installed.
+**Prosoul** is a Django application so to run it you need django installed.

 ```
 prosoul/django_prosoul $ python3 manage.py makemigrations